Strifff/RLanimals/README.md

 Beast is the parent trait of herbivores and carnivores and containts the functions and structs common for both classes of animal.

-Beasts can:
+Beasts can inherently:
 - See with varying FOV
+- Eat
+- Die

+Beasts can do discrete actions:
+- Set speed
 - Move foreward
 - Turn left
 - Turn right
 - Reverse at reduced speed
-- Eat
-- Die

 To goal of a beast is to survive and reproduce by eating food.
 When enough food is eaten, they spawn a child with a slight random modification in physical